7.7 magnitude earthquake strikes between Cuba and Jamaica, USGS says

-The quake could be felt strongly in Santiago, the largest far-eastern Cuban city, said Belkis Guerrero, who works in a Catholic cultural center in the center of Santiago
+The quake could be felt strongly in Santiago, the largest city in eastern Cuba, said Belkis Guerrero, who works in a Catholic cultural center in the center of Santiago

 "We were all sitting and we felt the chairs move," she said.
 "We heard the noise of everything moving around."